 given to automobile executives at this manufacturer.
 My sources for this case include several

-interviews with the two OT leaders of Epsilon in addition to Roth and Kleiner's learning history
+interviews with the two leaders of the Epsilon program (Fred Simon and Nick Zeniuk) in addition to the learning history by Roth and Kleiner.

 The Epsilon case is a sterling success story for the efficacy of applying learning-based